Social Work

 Designed to provide knowledge and understanding of direct social work practice in various health care settings.
 Students examine the impact of illness, disease, trauma/disability, and death and dying from ecological and systems perspectives.
 Roles, functions, and administrative responsibilities of the social worker as case manager, health educator, advocate, and a member of interdisciplinary teams are reviewed.

-Explores the nature of community organizations and social service delivery systems and their relationships to other community systems.
-Attention is given to understanding the dynamics of power, economics, politics, and social policies impacting the life of organizations and communities.
-Students are introduced to ways of assessing organizations and communities with a particular emphasis on community collaborative networks and partnership projects that impact services.
+Explores the nature of human service organizations and their relationships to other community systems.
+Attention is given to understanding the dynamics of power, economics, politics, and policies impacting organizations and communities.
+An introduction to ways of assessing organizations and communities with a particular emphasis on collaborative networks and partnerships that promote access and equity.

 SOWK 531.
-INTRODUCTION TO SOCIAL WELFARE AND POLICY.
-4 Credits.
+SURVEY OF SOCIAL WELFARE POLICY AND POLICY ANALYSIS.
+5 Credits.

-The impact of the political economy on the social welfare system and the pursuit of social justice is the focus of this course.
-Social welfare history, social values, social policies, social institutions, and basic services and programs are explored, especially those that affect populations-at-risk.
-The course develops understanding of the ways in which the social welfare system is both shaped by and influences political, economic, social, environmental and cultural forces.
+Focus is on the impact of the political economy on the social welfare system and the pursuit of social justice.
+Social welfare history, social values, social policies, institutions, and basic services and programs are explored, especially those that affect populations-at-risk.
+Defines and clarifies the ways in which the social welfare system influences and is shaped by political, economic, social, environmental, and cultural forces.

 SOWK 533.
-SOCIAL WORK ASSESSMENT AND PRACTICE WITH INDIVIDUALS AND FAMILIES.
-4 Credits.
+INTEGRATED SOCIAL WORK PRACTICE I: INDIVIDUALS.
+5 Credits.

 SOWK 534.
 HUMAN RIGHTS AND WOMEN'S RIGHTS.
 4 Credits.